garrandall/popular-music-data/tracks/soundtrack-to-your-life-ashley-parker-angel.md

 If you can hear me
-And know that im right here
+And know that I'm right here
 I heard your heartbeat
 It took away the fear
 Cuz my life is sliding